cjprybol/reproducibility-via-singularity/README.md

 You're all done, you've built a great base-image for computational genomics!
 Adjust these installation steps to your needs.

-# How do I get the version numbers of installed software?
+# How do I see the full list of available software with version numbers?
 ```bash
 singularity run test.img
 ```